hirememorey/resilience-basketball/prompts.md

 ## @CleanupDocs
 I want you to utilize first principles to ensure that only necessary markdown files and markdown content within those files are in this project.
 I worry about documentation creep and want to make sure that only the minimum amount of content is available for a brand new developer with no context to pick up from where the project was last left off.
 Do not touch prompts.md

-## @Phase3Resilience
-Utilizing first principles, analyze our current data foundation and develop a comprehensive approach to building playoff resilience predictive models.
-Focus on:

-1. **Data Expansion**: How to integrate playoff data and create resilience metrics
-2. **Feature Engineering**: What specific indicators best predict playoff performance
-3. **Model Development**: Statistical approaches for resilience scoring
-4. **Validation Strategy**: How to test resilience predictions against historical outcomes

-Walk through your analysis and recommended implementation approach in detail.

 ## @WeReady
 I want you to think through first principles and try to answer the question, why might we not actually be ready for this implementation?
 What are the non obvious failure modes?